Rev-x/prompt-benchmark/README.md

-# prompt-benchmark <br>
+# Prompt Benchmark <br>

-A bench marking platform for llms!!<br>
+A benchmarking platform for LLMs!<br>

-this bench marking platform indirectly caluclates the META PROMPT GENERATION QUALITY if a model <br>
-currently hosted at the site : https://prompt-benchmark-console-prod.redisland-25b20936.centralindia.azurecontainerapps.io/ <br>
-feel free to vote on the llms and help us make a better leaderboard!!! <br>
+This benchmarking platform indirectly calculates the META PROMPT GENERATION QUALITY of a model.
+Currently hosted at [Prompt Benchmark Console](https://prompt-benchmark-console-prod.redisland-25b20936.centralindia.azurecontainerapps.io/).
+Feel free to vote on the LLMs and help us make a better leaderboard!<br>

-to run locally
+## Running Locally

+To run the application locally, follow these steps:<br>

-open one terminal and start the fast api services first by using python start.py
+1. Open a terminal and start the FastAPI services first by using:
+    ```bash
+    python start.py
+    ```

-after its up and running start ther streamlit in another terminal python run_streamlit.py
+2. After the FastAPI services are up and running, start the Streamlit application in another terminal:
+    ```bash
+    python run_streamlit.py
+    ```

+## Contributing

+We welcome contributions to improve the platform.
+Feel free to open issues or submit pull requests.<br>

+---

+Feel free to vote on the LLMs and help us make a better leaderboard!